 Estimated Resident Population

-Occupied Private Dwellings
+Structural Private Dwellings (Regional NSW only)

 Population in Occupied Private Dwellings, by 5-year Age categories & by Sex

 Population in Non-Private Dwellings

-The projections in this release, TZP22, are presented annually 2016 to 2026 and five-yearly from 2026 to 2066, and are in TZ16 geography.
+The projections in this release, TZP24, are presented annually from 2021 to 2031 and 5-yearly from 2031 to 2066, and are in TZ21 geography.

-Please note, TZP22 is based on best available data as at early to mid 2022.
-It includes the impacts from the Covid-19 pandemic and does not include results from the ABS 2021 Census as the relevant data had not been released at the time of TZP22 production.
-Key Data Inputs used in TZP22:
+Please note, TZP24 is based on best available data as at early 2024, and the projections incorporate results of the National Census conducted by the ABS in August 2021.

-2022 NSW Population projections data – NSW Department of Planning, Industry & Environment
+Key Data Inputs used in TZP24:

-2022 NSW Household and Dwelling projections data – NSW Department of Planning, Housing and Infrastructure
+2024 NSW Population Projections – NSW Department of Planning, Housing & Infrastructure

-2016 Census data 2021 Census data - Australian Bureau of Statistics (including dwellings by occupancy, total dwellings by Mesh Block, historical household sizes, private dwellings by occupancy, population age and gender, persons by place of usual residence)
+2021 Census data - Australian Bureau of Statistics (including dwellings by occupancy, total dwellings by Mesh Block, household sizes, private dwellings by occupancy, population age and gender, persons by place of usual residence)

-The 2022 NSW Population, Household and Dwelling projections do not include 2021 Census data as the relevant data has not been released at the time of TZP22 production.

-For a summary of the TZP22 Projections method please refer to the TZP22 Factsheet
+For a summary of the TZP24 projection method please refer to the TZP24 Factsheet (put link here)

-For more detail on the projection process please refer to the TZP22 Technical Guide
+For more detail on the projection process please refer to the TZP24 Technical Guide (put link here)

-Additional land use information for workforce and employment as well as Travel Zone boundaries (put link here) and concordance files are also available for download on the Open Data Hub.
+Additional land use information for workforce and employment as well as Travel Zone 2021 boundaries (TZ21, put link here) and concordance files are also available for download on the Open Data Hub.

-A visualisation of the population projections is available on the Transport for NSW Website under Reference Information .
+A visualisation of the population projections is available on the Transport for NSW Website under Data and research/Reference Information (put link here).

 Cautions

-The TZP22 dataset represents one view of the future aligned with the NSW Government Common Planning Assumptions and population and economic projections.
+The TZP24 dataset represents one view of the future aligned with the NSW Government Common Planning Assumptions and population and employment projections.

 The projections are not based on specific assumptions about future new transport infrastructure but do take into account known land-use developments underway or planned, and strategic plans.